helpbuttons/helpbuttons/README.md

 - [Nestjs Documentation](https://docs.nestjs.com/) - learn about nestjs features.

-You can check out [the nestjs GitHub repository](https://github.com/nestjs/nest) - your feedback and contributions are welcome!
+- checkout the list of available icons from [react-icons](https://react-icons.github.io/react-icons/icons/io5/) You can check out [the nestjs GitHub repository](https://github.com/nestjs/nest) - your feedback and contributions are welcome!